Falkland Islands Shared Tour Sightseeing with Penguins

 This active tour with accredited Tourist Guides, provides a rich overview of the wildlife, historic points of interest and what it is like to live in the Falklands.

-Depending on the wildlife activity we will visit EITHER the historic lighthouse at Cape Pembroke, or, Gypsy Cove to see Magellanic penguins and harbour views.
+We will visit the historic lighthouse at Cape Pembroke and Gypsy Cove to see Magellanic penguins and harbour views.

-A brief stop at the iconic ship wreck Lady Elizabeth provides great photographic opportunities and an understanding of the geographic importance of the Falklands during the sailing ship days.
+A brief stop at the iconic ship wreck Lady Elizabeth provides great photographs and an understanding of the geographic importance of the Falklands during the sailing ship days.

-During the tour of Stanley we will visit the 1982 war memorial, the Whale Bone Arch and other points of interest.
+During the tour of Stanley we will visit the 1982 and 1914 war memorials, and other points of interest to the West of Stanley.

-You will learn about our lifestyle from our well-informed guides who ensure your tour is a fun, friendly and memorable experience.
+You will learn about our lifestyle from our well-informed and entertaining guides who ensure your tour is a fun, friendly and memorable experience.

 What's Included